juji-io/datalevin/README.md

 In addition to the diffrence in data durability, Datalevin differs from Datascript in the following ways:

 * Does not store transaction ids.
-Since history is not kept, storing transanction ids just wastes space and slows queries down.
+Since history is not kept, there is no need to store transanction ids.

 * Entity ids are 64 bits long, so as to support a much larger data size.
 The total data size of a Datalevin database has the same limit as LMDB's, e.g. 128TB on a modern 64-bit machine that implements 48-bit address spaces.